syncfusion-content/maui-toolkit-docs/maui-toolkit/Pyramid-Charts/Getting-Started.md

     public MainPage()
     {
         InitializeComponent();
-        SfPyramidChart chart = new SfPyramidChart(); // Create an instance of the Pyramid Chart. this.Content = chart; // Set the chart as the content of the page.
+        SfPyramidChart chart = new SfPyramidChart(); // Create an instance of the SfPyramidChart. this.Content = chart; // Set the chart as the content of the page.
     }
 }